MKLab-ITI/pygrank/tutorials/documentation.md

 can be done by using a shared instance of the normalization preprocessing `pg.preprocessor`, which can be passed as the `to_scipy` argument of ranking algorithm constructors.
-In this case, the `normalization` and `assume_immutability` arguments should be passed to the preprocessor and will be ignored by the constructors (what would otherwise happen is that the constructors would create a prerpocessor with these arguments).
+In this case, the `normalization`, `renormalization` and `assume_immutability` arguments should be passed to the preprocessor and will be ignored by the constructors (what would otherwise happen is that the constructors would create a prerpocessor with these arguments).

-Basically, when the default value `to_scipy=None` to ranking algorithm constructors, thesecreate a new preprocessing instance with the `normalization` and `assume_immutability` values passed to their constructor.
+Basically, when the default value `to_scipy=None` is passed to ranking algorithm constructors, these create a new preprocessing instance with the `normalization`, `renormalization` and `assume_immutability` values passed to their constructor.
 These two arguments are completely ignored if a preprocessor instance is passed to the ranking algorithm.
 Direct use of these arguments without needing to instantiate a preprocessor was demonstrated in the previous code example.

-Using the outcome of graph normalization to speed up multiple rank calls to the same graph by different ranking algorithms can be done as:
+Using the same outcome of graph preprocessing to speed up multiple rank calls to the same graph by different ranking algorithms can be done as:
 ```python